stravalib/stravalib/docs/reference/utilities.rst

 This module provides a mixture of helpers to support rate limiting and also functions for conversion?

-**TODO:** look into whether total_seconds relates to limiter actions or unit conversion

 Summary Functions
 -------------------------------
 .. autosummary::
    :toctree: api/

-   total_seconds
    get_rates_from_response_headers
    get_seconds_until_next_quarter
    get_seconds_until_next_day